carla-simulator/carla/Docs/python_api.md

 ---

 ## carla.BlueprintLibrary<a name="carla.BlueprintLibrary"></a>
-A class that gives access to the blueprints provided for actor spawning and returns the [carla.ActorBlueprint](#carla.ActorBlueprint) that will be used for that.
-Each blueprint has an identifier and attributes that may or may not be modifiable depending on which.The library is automatically created by the server and can be accessed through [carla.World](#carla.World).
+A class that contains the blueprints provided for actor spawning.
+Its main application is to return [carla.ActorBlueprint](#carla.ActorBlueprint) objects needed to spawn actors.
+Each blueprint has an identifier and attributes that may or may not be modifiable.
+The library is automatically created by the server and can be accessed through [carla.World](#carla.World).

   [Here](../bp_library/) is a reference containing every available blueprint and its specifics.